-1/2 cup of chopped spring onion
+1/2 cup of chopped spring onion (mostly green parts)

-1 tablespoon caraway seeds
+2 tablespoons caraway seeds

-1 tablespoon whole coriander seeds
+2 tablespoons whole coriander seeds

 1 teaspoon cinnamon

-1 teaspoon paprika
+1 teaspoon paprika (or smoked paprika)

-1/2 teaspoon fresh nutmeg
+1/2 teaspoon fresh grated nutmeg

-Good reasonable drizzle of fruity olive oil
+Good drizzle of olive oil

-Salt and pepper to taste
+Pepper to taste

 Will keep for 3 days.